Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Introduction

-The ever growing catalog enables us to answer important questions about the intrinsic population properties of the sources; these include the mass function, spin distribution, and redshift distribution \citep{LIGOScientific:2020kqk}.
-By inferring the localization volumes of individual GW merger events with the help of parameter estimation (PE) methods, and by cross correlating the localization volumes with galaxy catalogs, one can also estimate the cosmological parameters such as the Hubble constant \citep{LIGOScientific:2021aug}, and large scale distribution of matter \citep{Vijaykumar:2020pzn,Mukherjee:2020hyn, Libanore:2020fim, Mukherjee:2020mha, 2021Herrera}.
-The reach of third-generation detectors also implies a large population of loud BNS mergers which will be prime candidates for electromagnetic-followup campaigns.
-It will also feasible to infer the sky location from the early part of the signal and alert the electromagnetic (EM) telescope before a merger and the subsequent electromagnetic emission occurs~\citep{Chan:2018csa,Nitz2021premerger}.
-The correct estimation of the localization volumes requires accurately understanding and modelling the noise of the detector along with the signals.
+The ever-growing GW catalog enables us to answer important scientific questions that are unique to GW observations, such as inferring the mass function, spin distribution, and redshift distribution of binary black hole (BBH) mergers \citep{LIGOScientific:2020kqk}.
+By inferring the localization volumes of individual GW merger events with the help of \ac{pe} methods and by cross-correlating the localization volumes with galaxy catalogs, one can also estimate the cosmological parameters such as the Hubble constant \citep{LIGOScientific:2021aug}, and large scale distribution of matter \citep{Vijaykumar:2020pzn, Mukherjee:2020hyn, Libanore:2020fim, Mukherjee:2020mha, 2021Herrera}.
+The reach of third-generation detectors also implies a large population of loud BNS mergers, which will be prime candidates for \ac{em} follow-up campaigns.
+It will also be feasible to infer the sky location from the early part of the signal and alert the \ac{em} telescope before a merger and the subsequent \ac{em} emission occurs~\citep{Chan:2018csa, Nitz2021premerger}.
+The correct estimation of the localization volumes requires an accurate understanding and modeling of the noise of the detector along with the signals.

-Data from the GW detectors is analysed using the time series strain data $s(t)$ which might contain a signal $h(t)$ and the detector noise $n(t)$.
+The data from a network of GW detectors can be brought together and analyzed coherently as if they constituted a large synthetic detector, or it can be treated separately for each detector followed up by coincidence analysis \citep{Robinson:2008un}.
+Most search methods for compact binary coalescence (CBC) sources use coincidence methods \citep{Abbott:2020}, e.g., \texttt{PyCBC} \citep{Usman:2015kfa, Nitz:2017svb} and \texttt{GstLAL} \citep{Messick_2017}.
 The noise is typically assumed to be Gaussian, stationary, and colored.
-This makes it easy to model the noise.
+The noise of a GW detector can be characterized by its \ac{psd}, which quantifies the noise power present in each frequency bin.
+The general GW data analysis methods can be broadly categorized into two main groups: i) GW searches, where an entire time series of GW data are thoroughly examined for potential GW signals or triggers, and ii) \ac{pe}, which follows the searches where the top-ranked triggers are followed up and further analysis is carried out to estimate the parameters associated with the detected signals.